fastapi/fastapi/{{cookiecutter.project_slug}}/README.md

 root@7f2607af31c3:/app# bash /start-reload.sh
 ```

 and then hit enter.
-That runs the debugging server that auto reloads when it detects code changes.
+That runs the live reloading server that auto reloads when it detects code changes.

 Nevertheless, if it doesn't detect a change but a syntax error, it will just stop with an error.
 But as the container is still alive and you are in a Bash session, you can quickly restart it after fixing the error, running the same command ("up arrow" and "Enter").

-...this previous detail is what makes it useful to have the container alive doing nothing and then, in a Bash session, make it run the debugging server.
+...this previous detail is what makes it useful to have the container alive doing nothing and then, in a Bash session, make it run the live reload server.

 ### Backend tests